 - Store indoors.
-Obviously, this isn’t an option for everyone, but if you have a garage or other enclosed space, it’s usually one of the best things you can do for car rust prevention.
+Obviously, this isn’t an option for everyone, but if you have a garage (browse this site for best garage door installations) or other enclosed space, it’s usually one of the best things you can do for car rust prevention.
 Rust is caused by metal’s exposure to air and moisture.
 Temperature fluctuations and exposure to sun can exacerbate the risk because it can weaken your car’s paint.
 Keeping it indoors can reduce the risk of exposure.

 - Keep it clean.
 The elements aren’t your only concern.
 When you don’t keep your vehicle clean – even if you aren’t using it – you run a higher risk of car rust.
 From that point, it may not take long for rust to take hold – even if you don’t see it.
 Give your car a decent wash at least once a month, and wax it, if you can.

 - Keep your fuel tank full.
 This helps prevent condensation from building up inside the tank.

 Amid quarantine, AAA warns drivers about potential car issues that arise from inactivity, March 25, 2020, By Stefan Gellar, The Boston Herald

 More Blog Entries: